netstim/leaddbs/Lead_manual/Reconstruction of Electrode Trajectory.md

 ## Reconstructing the Electrode Trajectory

-Once normalized volumes are found within the chosen patient folder, the images are ready to be used for reconstruction of the electrode trajectories and manual correction.
+Once normalized volumes are found within the chosen patient folder, the images are ready to be used for reconstruction of the electrode trajectories and for manual correction.

 #### Reconstructing Electrode Lead Trajectories
 For the reconstruction step to take place, check the box `[] Reconstruct`, choose the preferred parameters for obtaining the images, and press `Run`.